OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 It is possible that some of the simulations in the network fail.
 More specifically, not all repeats of an edge may finish successfully, or an edge can fail entirely.
-We propose the following strategy for dealing with those failures:
+You should follow this strategy for dealing with those failures:

 **1. Non-reproducible failures**